xz-stjude/MitoEdit/pipelines/README.md

 5. Find optimal TALE sequences using the above extracted sequence with the **TALE-NT tool**.
 6. Identify all other cytosines that fulfill conditions listed in #2 and #3 and mark as **bystander edit(s)**.
 7. Mark target bases with **[ ]** and bystander bases with **{ }**.
-8. List final target windows with **optimal TALE sequences,** where applicable along with the potential **effects of bystander edits.**
+8. Compile the final target windows with **optimal TALE sequences,** where applicable, and inlcude potential **effects of bystander edits.**

 ### 4. [Cho_sTALEDs](https://pubmed.ncbi.nlm.nih.gov/35472302/)
 #### Purpose